aqeelanwar/PEDRA/README.md

 ![Cover Photo](/images/depth.gif)

 # Installing PEDRA
 The current version of PEDRA supports Windows and requires python3.
+Make sure to use python 3.6 to avoid issues during the installation of required packages.
 It’s advisable to [make a new virtual environment](https://towardsdatascience.com/setting-up-python-platform-for-machine-learning-projects-cfd85682c54b) for this project and install the dependencies.
 Following steps can be taken to download get started with PEDRA

 ## Clone the repository
 To make things simple and easier, PEDRA comes equip with two versions.